The-McKone-Lab/handbook/docs/policies/meetings.md

 The exact time and location of the meeting is determined on a semester-by-semester basis to ensure maximimum compatibility with everyone's schedule.
 Attendance from all lab members is mandatory except for undergraduates who have course conflicts that cannot be resolved by modifying the meeting schedule.
+Lab members are expected to be punctual, arriving prior to the designated meeting time and remaining for the full meeting.
 The schedule is maintained by James or a designated lab member and posted in the [SharePoint folder linked here](https://pitt.sharepoint.com/:f:/r/sites/mckonelab2/Shared%20Documents/Meetings/Group%20Meeting?csf=1&web=1&e=YkBIfx).
 All lab members who are fully onboarded should also automatically receive an electronic calendar invitation to the weekly meeting - contact James if you have not received this.